-A. Completed bachelor degree from an institution with regional accreditation or equivalent verification in the case of international degrees.
-An international degree must follow university policies in existence for certifying international degrees and/or credit.
+- A. Completed bachelor degree from an institution with regional accreditation or equivalent verification in the case of international degrees.
+An international degree must follow university policies in existence for certifying international degrees and/or credit. - 1.
+Minimum undergraduate course work: Introduction to Criminal Justice and Criminology. - 2.
+Recommended undergraduate course work: policing, corrections, and juvenile justice.